 Twelve Days at Silverleaf?

-The book is available in paperback and paperback at all online retailers.
+The book is available in paperback and as an ebook at all online retailers.
 Ebook versions can also be ordered through Smashwords.

 The Twelve Days of Christmas: A Devotional–This book is a Christian devotional based on the song, “The Twelve Days of Christmas.”
 With God as the True Love in the song, the list of gifts represents blessings He has showered upon us.
 Come along on a Twelve Days journey, delving into and delighting in these extravagant gifts from God.